Code of business conduct for authority members

 • Disclosing any business or trade secrets of Fáilte Ireland.

-Members should not retain documentation obtained during their terms as member and should return such documentation to the Secretary or otherwise indicate to the Secretary that all such documentation in their possession has been disposed of in an appropriate manner.
+Members must not retain documentation obtained during their terms as member and must return such documentation to the Secretary or otherwise indicate to the Secretary that all such documentation in their possession has been disposed of in an appropriate manner.
 In the event that former members require access to Authority papers from the time of their term on the Authority, this can be facilitated by the Secretary.

 7. Fairness

 Fáilte Ireland values and treats all employees, customers, suppliers and associates equally and is at all times committed to fairness in its business dealings.
-Mutual respect and courtesy between members and employees is essential to good governance and should be maintained at all times.
+Mutual respect and courtesy between members and employees is essential to good governance and must be maintained at all times.
 All Authority members are, therefore, required to uphold Fáilte Ireland’s policy on fairness in their individual dealings in connection with their office as Authority members.

 8. Communications